puppetlabs/puppetdb/documentation/api/query/v4/index.markdown

 [entities]: ./entities.html
 [pql]: ./pql.html
 [ast]: ./ast.html

-*Note:* This endpoint is experimental and is subject to rapid development and change.

 The root query endpoint can be used to retrieve any known entities from a single endpoint.
 Unlike the various entity-specific endpoints, the root